-Families comparing regional pricing may also want to review assisted living costs in Georgia and Florida.
+Families comparing regional pricing may also want to review assisted living costs in Tennessee and Georgia.

 What Is the Average Cost of Assisted Living in Alabama?